Card CountingBlackJack « «

 The American mathematician, Dr Edward O. Thorpe, is generally considered the father of card counting with his book, “Beat the Dealer”, first published in 1962.
 Even before this, a small number of professional card counters were already in operation across America.
 The 1957 book, “Playing Blackjack to Win”, was the first to publish an accurate Basic Strategy and included a rudimentary card counting system.
 Famous gamblers like Jess Marcum and Joe Bernstein have also been credited for inventing card counting systems for Blackjack.

-Although a number of different card counting systems have developed the basic tenet of all of them is the same.
+Blackjack is played in a variety of formats, and to familiarize yourself with these visit Casino.com NZ.
+Regardless of the form, the basic principles of card counting remain the same.
 As each card is dealt in Blackjack, the deck changes in composition, and so the odds lilt back and forth between Player and Dealer.
 The objective of the card counter is to identify those points along the deal where the odds favour the Player, and therefore he can bet big and win more, and those points along the deal where the odds favour the Dealer, and therefore he can bet low and lose less.

 It should be noted that Card Counting systems are of little use unless you are going to play Basic Strategy.
 You can practice your basic strategy on demo/free play at any number of the many good online casinos that feature blackjack.
 Casinokiwi has good resources on casinos offering Blackjack as well as articles and guides to get people started playing online.